attmod/proto0/README.md

 Currently nvidia gpu support is included in docker-compose file, turn off when on intel/amd machine.
 Required by some modules (stereo-vision).

-system1 is can be build and launched by executing
+system1 can be build and launched by executing

     ./go